REPLACE FACTORY SHROUDS, (2020-21).

 |

-Fig 14, MASTHEAD - The masthead showing the Dyneema boom topping lift and backstay eye terminal in place on the single pin.
+Fig 14, MASTHEAD - The masthead showing the backstay Stay-Lok eye terminal and the Dyneema boom topping lift installed on the single pin.
 The lighter topping lift should interfere less with the telltales and minimize chafe on the mainsail. |

 Fig 15, STAY-LOK TERMINALS - The 24' coil of 5/32" new backstay wire with Stay-Lok terminals attached.